-When the PCE function is deactivated, the OSPF speaker advertising this PCE MUST originate a new Router Information LSA that no longer includes the corresponding PCED TLV, provided there are other TLVs in the LSA.
-If there are no other TLVs in the LSA, it MUST either send an empty Router Information LSA or purge it by prematurely aging it.
+When the PCE function is deactivated, the IS-IS speaker advertising this PCE MUST originate a new IS-IS LSP that no longer includes the corresponding PCED TLV.

-The PCE address (i.e., the address indicated within the PCE-ADDRESS sub-TLV) SHOULD be reachable via some prefixes advertised by OSPF.
+The PCE address (i.e., the address indicated within the PCE-ADDRESS sub-TLV) SHOULD be reachable via some prefixes advertised by IS-IS.

-The PCED TLV information regarding a specific PCE is only considered current and useable when the router advertising this information is itself reachable via OSPF calculated paths in the same area of the LSA in which the PCED TLV appears.
+The PCED sub-TLV information regarding a specific PCE is only considered current and useable when the router advertising this information is itself reachable via IS-IS calculated paths at the level of the LSP in which the PCED sub-TLV appears.

-A change in the state of a PCE (activate, deactivate, parameter change) MUST result in a corresponding change in the PCED TLV information advertised by an OSPF router (inserted, removed, updated) in its LSA.
-The way PCEs determine the information they advertise, and how that information is made available to OSPF, is out of the scope of this document.
+A change in the state of a PCE (activate, deactivate, parameter change) MUST result in a corresponding change in the PCED sub-TLV information advertised by an IS-IS router (inserted, removed, updated) in its LSP.
+The way PCEs determine the information they advertise, and how that information is made available to IS-IS, is out of the scope of this document.
 Some information may be configured (e.g., address, preferences, scope) and other information may be automatically determined by the PCE (e.g., areas of visibility).

-A change in information in the PCED TLV MUST NOT trigger any SPF computation at a receiving router.
+A change in information in the PCED sub-TLV MUST NOT trigger any SPF computation at a receiving router.